jss367/jss367.github.io/_drafts/pip_notes.md

+You should install local packages with `pip install -e .` or `pip install -qe .`

 You need a setup.py to do it

 If you depend on a local package and you don't want to have to reinstall it when you change the code.